kitkazak/site/README.md

-# site
-My personal site 👋
+This is my personal site's repo